Last Updated:- 26th September 2024

 Introduction.

 The above comparison is a screenshot of my converted Workspace RAW file and the EM1 III JPEG.
 One can easily see the exported JPEG from Workspace is identical to the camera's JPEG.
-List the 3 things you would do to recreate the camera's JPEG in Workspace.
-Why do we need more steps to copy the Workspace conversion with Lightroom, Photoshop, DxO PhotoLab, or any other converter?
+What are the 3 things you would do to recreate the camera's JPEG in Workspace?
+Why do we need more steps to copy the Workspace conversion with Lightroom, Photoshop, PhotoLab, or any other raw converter?

-In another DPReview discussion, I received a 3rd opportunity to compare an OM-1 converted Raw file to the camera's JPEG.
+In another DPReview discussion, I had a 3rd opportunity to compare an OM-1 converted Raw file to the camera's JPEG.
 The exported Workspace colors were the same as the camera's JPEG.
-This OM-1 had V1.6 firmware installed.
-Did OM System correct the V1.2 color variations in later versions?
+This OM-1 had V1.6 firmware.
+My conversion was done with V1.2.
+Did V1.6 correct these discrepancies?

 Basic information unique to Olympus M43 cameras and Workspace